 Dr Kirsty Pourshahidi

-Teaching Fellow in Food Science and Technology
+Lecturer in Food Science and Technology

 Kirsty graduated from Ulster University with a BSc Hons (first class) Human Nutrition, followed by a PhD in Nutrition.
 She worked as a Research Associate within the Nutrition team at Ulster on a range of externally funded research projects (2011-2014), before being promoted to Research Fellow in July 2014.
 Kirsty also acted as Lecturer in Food Science within the School of Biomedical Sciences (maternity cover, 2015).